 - Full uniform for male students

 - Full uniform for female students

-- Half-uniform for female students
+- Half-uniform for male students

-- · Half uniform for male students
+- · Half uniform for female students

+- · PE attire for male students

-- PE attire for both male and female students respectively
+- · PE attire for female students

 All StaRs must ...

 - 5.11. not sport outlandish hairstyles including streaking, tinting, dyeing or colouring of hair. - 5.12. not wear any form of make-up. - 5.13. not wear any form of jewelry or fashion accessories. - 5.14. not wear nose/tongue studs. - 5.15. not have any tattoos (including temporary tattoos, Henna art) or body piercing.
 Students sporting tattoos will be asked to cover up their tattoos, or/and to have them removed. - 5.16. not wear any coloured contact lens.